cassie-s/cassie-s/README.md

 # Hello Word, I'm Cassie! :wave:

 I am a Full Stack Developer from Minneapolis, MN.
-I have a certificate in Full Stack Web Development from the University of Minnesota.
-I can't wait to work with you!
+I have a certificate in Full Stack Web Development from the University of Minnesota and am currently working as a Ruby on Rails developer at the University of Minnesota.

 # 💻 My Tech Stack

-JavaScript, HTML, CSS, React, jQuery, Bootstrap, Node.js, Handlebars.js MongoDB, MySQL, Git, Heroku, Jest, MongoDB, TypeScript
+Ruby on Rails, JavaScript, HTML, CSS, React, jQuery, Oracle, MySQL, Git, TypeScript

 # ⛓ My Links